Project 86: Musical style

 Truthless Heroes and Songs To Burn Your Bridges By generally focused on a "dark, rock musical direction".
 The group strayed from the style for their fifth album ...And The Rest Will Follow, opting to flirt with melodies and harmonies.
 Rival Factions marked a great departure when they embraced 1980s music and utilized keyboards.
 Their signature hardcore sound was reinstated for Picket Fence Cartel.
 "We have had a great time adding more melody along the way," insisted Schwab, "but in our hearts, we still really enjoy playing aggressive songs".
 Even so, some songs retained synthesizers while others boasted folk influences.

+The band's 2023 album Omni, Pt.
+1 saw the band transition from their alternative hard rock to metalcore with heavy industrial and djent elements; Schwab's vocal style for this genre change transformed from expressive yelling into a vicious gritty roar.
+Talking about the dramatic shift in genre with Sound In the Signals, Schwab said, "To be honest, I had a hankering to take the sound of the band in a heavier direction for a very long time, really, since Drawing Black Lines was released—we knew that people who were familiar with the band would be excited, and I personally couldn’t wait to see the reactions.
+The most common comment [I get] is, 'Who is the guest vocalist?'
+Many people said this because I took a heavier approach with the vocals this time around; instead of my typical shout, I went more death metal.
+Many were surprised by this, but I actually have sung this way live for about a decade."
+Another reason for Schwab shifting the band's genre was professional throat care he underwent during the COVID-19 pandemic, to get rid of a nodule he had developed as far back as Truthless Heroes.
+This allowed him to experiment with vocal styles, which led to the genre shift.

 Influences

 Rock bands have largely influenced the band like the Deftones, Sepultura, Sick of It All, and Snapcase.
 At an early age, Schwab listened to Slayer, S.O.D., and Metallica.
 He later discovered East Coast hip hop.
 During the recording of Rival Factions, the band took heavy influence from post-punk groups like Depeche Mode, Joy Division, Psychedelic Furs, and The Sisters of Mercy.
 Some of their favorite bands are The Cure, Portishead, Quicksand, Shiner, and Sunny Day Real Estate.